 An EAS Correlation indication can be provided for selecting the same EAS for set of UEs accessing the same application.Spatial Validity Condition could be provided for limiting the location of the UEs, and also "any UE" or a UE list or group ID can be provided for defining set of UEs accessing the same EAS.

-In step 5 of figure 4.3.6.2-1 in TS 23.502 [9], PCF determines the UEs influenced by the AF Request, and based on AF request, PCF creates PCC rule with Traffic Correlation ID and EAS Correlation indication to SMF.
+In step 5 of figure 4.3.6.2-1 in TS 23.502 [9], PCF determines the UEs influenced by the AF Request, and based on AF request, PCF creates PCC rule with Application ID and EAS Correlation indication to SMF.

-Editor's Note: how Traffic correlation ID is designed is FFS.2.
-Based on steps 1~19 in figure 6.2.3.2.2-1, with the following updates:
+2. Based on steps 1~19 in figure 6.2.3.2.2-1, with the following updates:

 In step 9:

-If FQDN in Neasdf_DNSContext_Notify Request is for the application indicated in PCC rule, and if EAS Correlation indication is set, SMF determines the UE belongs to set of UEs identified by Traffic Correlation ID and accesses the application and determines the UE needs to use the common EAS for the set of UEs.
+The SMF can use the FQDN in Neasdf_DNSContext_Notify Request in Step 8 to find the Application ID configured for the application in the EAS Deployment Information and use the Application ID to find the corresponding PCC rule.
+If FQDN in Neasdf_DNSContext_Notify Request is for the application indicated in PCC rule, and if EAS Correlation indication is set, SMF determines the UE belongs to set of UEs identified by Application ID and the UE accesses the application and determines the UE needs to use the common EAS for the set of UEs.

 If the common EAS is not available for the set of UEs: